-Sally Gap is a mountain pass at an elevation of 503m (1,650ft) above the sea level, located in the Wicklow Mountains in Ireland.
-The pass is traversed by the R759 road.
+Sally Gap is a mountain pass at an elevation of 500m (1,640ft) above the sea level, located in County Wicklow, a region south of Dublin in the east of Ireland.

 Set high in the Wicklow Mountains, the iconic road to the summit, also known as Bearnas na Diallaite, is totally paved.
 It’s called R759.
 The road was built after the Irish rebellion of 1798 by British Army forces looking to flush rebels from the hills.

 The road is 25.4 km (15.78 miles) long, running south-east to north-west through the Sally from the R755 near Roundwood in East Wicklow to the N81 in West Wicklow.

 Is the Sally Gap closed?

 This winding, twisting feat of engineering is usually open all year, but it can be closed anytime when the access is not cleared of snow.
 In winter it is often dangerous or impassable due to snow and ice as it is not treated by the Local Authority.
 It can be prone to extremely cold weather conditions.